A Short History of Phoenix Urban Living

 Phoenix real estate has long had a reputation for little more than sub-urban sprawl and vast areas of wood framed homes wrapped in stucco and topped with clay tile roofs.
 There was very little in the way of vertical living or dense urban cores like that found in other major metropolitan areas.

 It wasn’t until 1990 that the first high rise building was constructed from the ground up in Phoenix to serve as condominiums.
 That building, Crystal Point, unfortunately was built during a boom/bust cycle and sales were slow for almost a decade.
-Now it is a vibrant and popular luxury high rise building known for its large open floor plans, fantastic views and more.
+Now it is a vibrant and popular luxury urban high rise building known for its large open floor plans, fantastic views and more.

-High Rise and Loft Real Estate is Popular
+High Rise and Urban Lofts are Popular

-Urban is where it is at.
+Urban living is where it's at.

 And yes, the trend is in its infancy with a lot more to come.